kbase/file_cache_server/docs/design-v1.md

 * Arbitrary set of identifying JSON data representing the environment, module, parameters, user ID, etc. of your cache value.

-The above data are concatenated into a single string, hashed, and then used as a lookup in Redis.
-Each hash points to a file-path of the uploaded, cached file.
+The above data are concatenated into a single string and hashed to form a secure, uniform, private ID that points to the cache file.

-A separate key/value association stores an expiration, if present.

-For example, we can store these key/value pairs in Redis:

-* `cache_params_hash -> file_path`: cache location
-* `expiration_days -> cache_params_hash`: expiration
+### Expiration

+We use an S3 bucket policy to expire any cached file.
+The simplest strategy is to have a global expiration policy such as:

+* An object expires if it has not been accessed in 30 days